quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 when keeping track of packet coalescing.

 ## packets_acked {#quic-packetsacked}
-Importance: Extra

 The `packets_acked` event is emitted when a (group of) sent packet(s) is acknowledged by the remote peer _for the first time_.
+It has Extra importance level; see {{Section 9.2 of QLOG-MAIN}}.

 This information could also be deduced from the contents of received ACK frames.
 However, ACK frames require additional processing logic to determine when a given packet is acknowledged for the first time, as QUIC uses ACK ranges which can include repeated ACKs.
 Additionally, this event can be used by implementations that do not log frame contents.

 Definition: